mf342/Maryann-et-al.-2025/README.md

-# Maryann-et-al.-2025

-**Measuring the Distances to Asteroids from One Observatory in One Night with Upcoming All-Sky Telescopes**
+** #Measuring the Distances to Asteroids from One Observatory in One Night with Upcoming All-Sky Telescopes (Maryann et al. 2025)**

 This repository contains all code and datasets used to generate the figures and tables in the above paper.
 In total, the paper includes 10 figures and 5 tables.